Tauc plot

 So, please do not use Tauc's method to determine band gap values for semiconductors as the method is simply not applicable.

-(This page is still work in progress and will hopefully be improved soon.
-Current version: 1)
+(This page is still work in progress and will be improved.
+Current version: 2)